v1peridae/Silly-Doorbell/README.md

-# Doorbell Using The Passive Buzzer anf Button To Play The Mii Theme
+# Doorbell Using The Passive Buzzer and Button To Play The Mii Theme
 This project uses an Arduino Uno R3 to create a doorbell that plays the Mii theme song when a button is pressed.

 ## Components Required